MITgcm/MITgcm/verification/global_oce_latlon/README.md

 relies on Energy-Balance Model package (`pkg/ebm`) to compute oceanic surface forcing.<br>

 ***Note:***
-    this forward set-up has been moved (in PR #944) from `verification/global_ocean_ebm/` together with the TAF Adjoint Compiler conterpart set-up and a "README" there still provides some details related to `pkg/ebm` specific features used here.
+    this secondary test set-up has been moved (in PR #944) from `verification/global_ocean_ebm/` and a "README" there still provides some details related to `pkg/ebm` specific features used here.

 ## Part 1, using OpenAD Adjoint Compiler: